truenas/documentation/content/SCALETutorials/Credentials/BackupCredentials/AddSSHConnectionKeyPair.md

 {{< trueimage src="/images/SCALE/Credentials/NewSSHConnectAuthenticationManual.png" alt="Manual Authentication Settings" id="Manual Authentication Settings" >}}

    a.
-Enter the host name or host IP address for the remote non-TrueNAS system as a valid URL.
+Enter the remote system host name or IP address.
-   An IP address example is *https://10.231.3.76*.
+   An IP address example is *10.231.3.76*.
    This is a required field.

    b.
 Enter the port number of the remote system to use for the SSH connection.